 Talcum powder is a form of talc, the softest known mineral, and it is used in a wide range of industries.
 Mississippi residents are likely to have come into contact with talcum powder through their beauty products and/or baby powder.

-For years, Mississippi consumers have trusted talcum powder beauty products to keep skin dry and prevent irritation, but research now shows us that talcum powder is a known and dangerous carcinogen.
-As a result, Johnson & Johnson was ordered to pay a Missouri woman $55 million for causing her ovarian cancer after she used the company’s talcum powder products.
+For years, consumers have trusted talcum powder beauty products to keep skin dry and prevent irritation, but research now shows us that talcum powder is a dangerous carcinogen, a substance that can cause cancer in humans.
+Johnson & Johnson was ordered to pay a Missouri woman $55 million for causing her ovarian cancer after she used the company’s talcum powder products.
 These verdicts are becoming increasingly frequent.
-In addition to the $55 million verdict, another St. Louis jury awarded $72 million to relatives of an Alabama woman who passed away from ovarian cancer.
+Another St. Louis jury awarded $72 million to relatives of an Alabama woman who passed away from ovarian cancer.

-The Known Side Effects and Dangers of Talcum Powder
+Known Side Effects & Dangers of Talcum Powder Use

 Women have long applied talcum powder to the genital and perineal area for their intimate personal hygiene needs.
-In such cases, tiny particles of talc are capable of entering the woman’s reproductive system before moving to the ovaries.
-This process may cause inflammation that allows “cancer cells to flourish”, which is why ovarian cancer research studies suggest a woman’s regular use of talcum powder increases ovarian cancer risk by 24%.
+In such cases, tiny particles of talc can enter the woman’s reproductive system before moving to the ovaries.
+This process may cause inflammation that allows “cancer cells to flourish,” which is why ovarian cancer research studies suggest a woman’s regular use of talcum powder increases ovarian cancer risk by 24%.

 In a recent lawsuit, Dr. Daniel Cramer testified that upwards of 10,000 women develop ovarian cancer in part because of talcum powder use.
-Given the warnings from ovarian cancer doctors and the latest research on talcum powder’s link to ovarian cancer, Mississippi women are highly advised to cease using talcum powder.
+Given the warnings from ovarian cancer doctors and the latest research on talcum powder’s link to ovarian cancer, women are highly advised to cease its use.

-While ovarian cancer is the primary known and present danger of talcum powder use, links to other possible cancers exist as well.
-More research is needed, but one study suggest genital application of talcum powder may increase the risk of uterine cancer in women who are past menopause.
+While ovarian cancer is the primary known and present danger of talcum powder use, potential links to other cancers exist as well.
+More research is needed, but one study suggested that the genital application of talcum powder may increase the risk of uterine cancer in post-menopausal women.

 Products That Contain Talcum Powder

 If you have used any of these products, cease using them immediately.
-If you took these products and received an ovarian cancer diagnosis, contact a Mississippi talcum powder attorney who will fight for your right to receive deserved compensation.
+If you took these products and were diagnosed with ovarian cancer, contact a seasoned Jackson talcum powder attorney who will fight for your right to fair compensation.

 Talcum Powder in the News

-The Mississippi Attorney General Jim Hood investigated Johnson & Johnson’s talcum powder marketing in 2013, and two years later, Hood determined that Johnson & Johnson concealed known health problems with genital talc use.
-Hood also claimed the company targeted black and Hispanic women as a market for growth.
+Mississippi Attorney General Jim Hood investigated Johnson & Johnson’s talcum powder marketing in 2013.
+Two years later, Hood determined that Johnson & Johnson concealed known health problems with genital talc use.
+Hood also claimed the company targeted African American and Hispanic women as a market for growth.

 Talcum powder continues to be a controversial product that poses a safety risk for women.
-If you or a loved one received a cancer diagnosis from your ovarian cancer doctor after using talcum powder, seek out a Mississippi talcum powder representation attorney.
+If you or a loved one received a cancer diagnosis from your ovarian cancer doctor after using talcum powder, our attorneys can talk to you about your rights and options.